 An idea box can be a powerful tool for innovation: your employees can share their best practices and thus participate in the evolution of the processes in place within your structure.

-If the creation of an idea box is a factor of innovation, it is also a factor of involvement of the employee in the processes of his structure.
+If the creation of an idea box is a factor of innovation, it's also a factor of employee involvement in the processes of their structure.

-Shared ideas can be voted on through the polling feature if necessary.
+Shared ideas can be voted on through the polling feature if desirable.
 The selected best practices may be integrated into a dedicated page of the library.

-The sharing of best practices and ideas is indeed essential for your employees since this emulation generates productivity.
+The sharing of best practices and ideas is indeed essential for your employees as this emulation generates productivity.

 Indeed, when the employee encounters difficulties or obstacles within the framework of these missions, he/she has a help center enriched by the best practices of other employees on a similar subject and does not remain stuck on a realization.